-The American Congress of Obstetricians and Gynecologists (ACOG) recommends you begin counting the kicks at your 28th week, or at 26 weeks if you are high risk or pregnant with multiples.
+Many doctors recommend kick counting as a way to monitor your baby’s health in the third trimester.
+The American Congress of Obstetricians and Gynecologists (ACOG) recommends you begin counting movements at your 28th week, or at 26 weeks if you are high risk.

 When you start your 3rd trimester, it’s time to start counting.